ecoTourism

 "Eco Tourism" is one of our competence fields focusing on sustainable, climate neutral and profitable investments in renewable energy and circularity in cities, towns and villages at Coasts.
 It is one of the energy business unit pillars.

-In this context we provide banks, insurance corporations, investors, financial institutions (EIB, EBRD, IFC, GiZ, etc.) as well as representatives of Local and Central Governments with expert opinions and feasibility studies as well as red flag due diligences and assessments of projects and investments.
+In this context we provide banks, insurance corporations, investors, financial institutions as well as representatives of Local and Central Governments with expert opinions and feasibility studies as well as red flag due diligences and assessments of projects and investments.

 Relevant background